-If cults have taught us anything, it’s that the first rule of indoctrination is you (try to) get them while they’re young.
+If cults have taught us anything, it’s that the first rule of indoctrination is you try to get them while they’re young.
 Most Redditors are young men, and Reddit offers them unfettered ability to form and engage with “misogyny clusters”—anti-women communities that share DNA, but have distinct personalities and creeds.
 R/incels is a cousin of many other misogyny clusters on Reddit, including r/MensRights, r/MGTOW (Men Going Their Own Way—those who opt out of the “mating dance”), and r/TheRedPill.

-Ideology functions by creating a monolithic enemy: in the case of misogyny clusters, the enemy is the woman.
+Ideology functions by creating a monolithic enemy: In the case of misogyny clusters, the enemy is the woman.
 Women can’t be incels—they are reduced to “femoids,” or “robot-like androids who only crave sex with Chads.”
-The enemy is often described as feminism itself, which these clusters view as a “doctrine of class hatred and violence”—that is to say, women use feminism to play victim and extort economic gain.
+The enemy is often described as feminism itself, which these clusters view as a “doctrine of class, hatred, and violence”—that is to say, women use feminism to play victim and extort economic gain.

 Obviously, the real issue with ideology is that it’s not all talk, and it doesn’t stay behind a computer screen, like mass shooter Elliot Rodger who killed six people and identified as an incel in his notorious manifesto.
 The link between violence and misogyny is strong—mass shooters tend to be young white men who have a track record of sexual violence and entitlement.
 The Virginia Tech shooter harassed women on campus.
 Adam Lanza, who wrote about why women were “inherently selfish,” killed his mother before he murdered children in Sandy Hook.
 The Texas church shooter was dishonorably discharged from the military for severely abusing his wife and son.
-And in general, 40 percent of women murdered were killed by their partners.
-When people jump to blame mental illness instead of misogyny for this demonstrable pattern, they underestimate/undercut the violence of misogyny and undermine the safety of women.
+In general, 40 percent of women murdered were killed by their partners.
+When people jump to blame mental illness instead of misogyny for this demonstrable pattern, they underestimate and undercut the violence of misogyny and undermine the safety of women.
 There is no diagnosis that all mass shooters share.
-Sexual entitlement is not in the DSM—but it’s chock full in unchecked online communities.
+Sexual entitlement is not in the DSM—but it’s chock full of unchecked online communities.

 The radicalization of young men online is something that can be reduced: By pushing these clusters deeper into the web, they’re less accessible and harder to stumble upon.
-Similarly, radicalization can be reversed by breaking those siloes—one Redditor claims that reading different perspectives in the watchdog/parody community r/inceltears made him stop “prescribing [himself] such horseshit.”
+Similarly, radicalization can be reversed by breaking those silos—one Redditor claims that reading different perspectives in the watchdog/parody community r/inceltears made him stop “prescribing [himself] to such horseshit.”
 Reddit, as it implements new content policies, needs to do more than just crack down on objectionable content—it needs to find a way to de-radicalize the young men it’s responsible for.

-Follow Aditi on Twitter.
+Follow Aditi Natasha Kini on Twitter.